 Targeting this area of work for digital manufacturing is the future of staying competitive in an industry facing globalization, industry 4.0 disruption and rising customer expectations.

-Here are eight manufacturing areas where you should apply process automation to increase operational efficiency and improve customer experience in 2020 and beyond.
+Here are eight manufacturing workflows where you should apply process automation to increase operational efficiency and improve customer experience in 2021 and beyond.

 - Research and development

 - Sales and order processing

 - Distribution and logistics

 The innovation, introduction, and improvement of products requires a lot of heavy document work and communication between departments like engineering and production.
 Design sheets, research compilation, CAD/CAE drawings, standards and specifications, manuals, regulatory applications, inspection checks, and dozens of other documents and spreadsheets for tracking are needed to get from concept to product.

 The amount of internal handoffs and supplier communications through multiple documents and platforms create bottlenecks when not orchestrated properly.

 Automation tools can standardize and streamline the many moving parts of this process.
 From project management and data tracking to document processing, conversion and template-filling, connecting it all leads to faster engineering change orders, quicker time to market, fewer errors, and more efficiency overall.

 Supplier and materials management are usually comprised of manual, ad hoc processes throughout many supplier portals, internal systems of record, Vendor Management Systems (VMS), documents and email communications.